the-carlisle-group/Text2Date/README.md

 2024-02-28 23:59:01
 ~~~

-In conjunction with `⎕DT`, Dyalog introduced `1200⌶` "Format Date-time" which can produce a time string given a formtting pattern.
+In conjunction with `⎕DT`, Dyalog introduced `1200⌶` "Format Date-time" which can produce a time string given a formatting pattern.
-Note that this formatting function can produce all sorts of strings that are **not** time strings.
-For example:
+Note that this formatting function can produce all sorts of strings that are **not** time strings:

 ~~~
 Jan 1